mozilla/data-docs/src/cookbooks/clients_last_seen_bits.md

 If the definition proves useful in validation, your variant of the query above can serve as a good starting point for Data Engineering to integrate the new definition into `clients_daily` (and `clients_last_seen` if necessary).
+Once a new definition is integrated into the model, we can backfill two months of data fairly easily.
+Complete backfills are expensive in terms of computational cost and engineering effort, so cannot happen more than approximately quarterly.

 ## UDF Reference